alinex/node-builder/README.md

     > alinex-make create ./private-module --private

 This process is interactive and will ask you some more details.
 After that you may directly start to add your code.

 ### Command `push`

 This will push the changes to the origin repository.
-With the `--commit` option it will also add and commit all other changes before doing so.
+With the `--message` option it will also add and commit all other changes before doing so.

     > alinex-make push ./node-error

 or

-    > alinex-make push ./node-error --commit "commit message"
+    > alinex-make push ./node-error --message "commit message"

 ### Command `pull`